guacsec/guac-docs/guac/certifier-scorecard.md

    - Fetches pre-computed results from the OpenSSF Scorecard API
    - Falls back to computing the scorecard with the scorecard library when the API request fails
-   - With `--compute`, skips the API entirely and only computes locally
+   - With `--compute`, computes by skips the API entirely

 3. **Data Ingestion**:
    - Converts scorecard results to structured JSON format